-The proposal-based qualifying exam will require students to generate a specific hypothesis that extends from current findings within the literature, and to design an appropriate experimental approach to test their hypothesis.
+The proposal-based qualifying exam will require students to generate a specific hypothesis that extends from current findings within the literature, and to design appropriate experimental approaches to test their hypothesis.
 The exam will consist of two parts: a written proposal and an oral examination.
 The goal of this exam is to test the student's depth and breadth of knowledge in their chosen field.
-The written format will follow the NIH NRSA pre-doctoral award format (see below for details), and require students to generate a grant proposal to address a novel question in biology.
+The written format will follow the NIH NRSA predoctoral award format (see below for details), and requires students to generate a grant proposal to define and address a novel question in biology.
 The oral examination will be a presentation where students defend and expand upon the information provided within the written proposal.
 During the oral presentation committee members are also able to ask students any questions deemed necessary to determine depth and breadth of knowledge.
 The topic cannot be directly related to a student's likely thesis research.
-Additionally, the three aims must encompass a wide range of experimental approaches that demonstrate the student's breadth of knowledge regarding methods in their field.
+The aims must encompass a wide range of experimental approaches that demonstrate the student's breadth of knowledge regarding methods in their field.